 What happens if I can’t pay back my Natwest retirement mortgage over 60?

-If you can’t pay back the mortgage, the property may be repossessed.
+If you can’t repay the mortgage, the property may be repossessed.

 How do I apply for a Natwest retirement mortgage over 60?